DeveloperDunne/Footballer-Hangman/README.md

 - As a user, I would like to see when I guess correctly.
 - As a user, I would like to see how many guesses I have left if I guess wrong.
 - As a user, I would like to see the answer if I run out of guesses.
-- As a user, I would like to be asked to play again at the end of the game.
+- As a user, I would like to be asked if I would like to play again at the end of the game.

 <br>